nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 **Additional Note: These manual tests were created just for article objects.
 Similar commands can be replicated for note and job objects as well.**

+## 8. Glossary

+* Article - an object that is meant to represent and have characterisitcs of a news/website article
+* Job - a technology related employment
+* Note - an object that holds additional information about a certain topic that does not fit under article or job description.
+* Extract - refers to additional information you would like to add to certain article, job, or note object.